hulyak/react-tutorial/docs/doc3.md

 });
 ```

+This renders every time our app renders and at initial render.
 But we don't want to render each time, this can cause _an infinite loop_ and we should avoid this.

 We need to optimize our components.
 We can pass _a list of dependencies_.
 The dependency will trigger an effect on the change of the dependencies.